 Small-business owners across the country are adapting to the new minimum wage laws.
-If you’re an employer in Missouri, it’s important to stay up to date on minimum wage laws to ensure the financial health of your business.
+If you’re an employer in Missouri, it’s important to stay up to date on Missouri minimum wage laws to ensure the financial health of your business.
 We’re here to help with our guide.

-What is the minimum wage in Missouri?
+What is the minimum wage in Missouri in 2023?

+Some cities in Missouri enacted a higher minimum wage to more closely align with the cost of living in the area.
 In 2015, St. Louis mandated a minimum wage increase to $10 an hour.
-However, in 2017, the legislature dropped the minimum wage to $7.70.
-It now matches the state minimum wage of $7.85.
+However, in 2017, the legislature dropped the minimum wage to $7.70 to more closely match the state minimum at the time.

+There are some minimum wage exemptions for certain industries and employees.
 Some employees who are exempt from this minimum wage rate include:

 - Any business doing gross annual sales or business of less than $500,000 are allowed to pay employees less than the federal minimum wage.